OctopusDeploy/docs/docs/getting-started.md

 ## The Octopus Web Portal

-Whether you're self-hosting the Octopus Server, or using Octopus Cloud, the Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and create your automated deployments.
+Whether you're self-hosting the Octopus server, or using Octopus Cloud, the Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and create your automated deployments.

 ![Octopus Dashboard](octopus-dashboard.png)